0w1nn3r/pool-filter-pressure-reader/README.md

 10. The device will automatically activate the backflush relay when pressure exceeds the threshold
 11. Each backflush event is logged with timestamp and pressure reading
 12. View the backflush event log by clicking the "Backflush Log" link on the main page
-13. The web page auto-refreshes every 5 seconds
+13. The web page auto-updates live
 14. For programmatic access, use the `/api` endpoint which returns JSON data

 ### Display Layout